sparq-ai/search-client-js/README.md

 .facetCount(<value>)      //default 100
 ```

 - `sort`: It can be used to further sort the results.
-For example - Price Low to High would display results starting from low price value to high.
+For example - Price low to high would display results starting from low price value to high.

 ```
 .sort(f1,f2,f3,...)
 ```

 - `typoTolerance`: Results with typos can also be shown in search results.
-By deafult, search queries with only 1 typo would be fetched.
+By default, search queries with only 1 typo will be fetched.

 ```
 .typoTolerance(<value>)    //default 1